Tevita Naufahu

-Tevita Naufahu is a professional rugby league footballer who plays as a winger and centre for the Dolphins in the National Rugby League (NRL).
+Tevita Naufahu (born 7 November 2005) is a professional rugby league footballer from New Zealand who plays as a er and for the Dolphins in the National Rugby League (NRL).

 Background

 Naufahu was born in New Zealand and is of Tongan heritage.
 He attended St Kentigern College in Auckland, where he played in the First XV rugby union team and represented New Zealand Schools before switching to rugby league.
 Naufahu later joined the Dolphins’ development list ahead of the 2025 season.
+He is dating Gold Coast Titans NRLW player Indie Bostock, sister of his teammate Jack Bostock.

 Playing career

-Queensland Cup

 Naufahu played for the Central Queensland Capras in the 2025 Hostplus Cup, scoring eight tries in nine appearances.
 He averaged 135 running metres per game, made 47 tackle breaks and recorded a tackle efficiency of 82.7%.